Maxine Beneba Clarke, Beautiful changelings (#BookReview)

 oh, we were so rendered.

-by the fictions of men.it was their ink.
+by the fictions of men.

-that made of usmonsters
+that made of us

 They remind me of Jane Austen’s Anne Elliot in Persuasion who will brook no arguments against women based on books and writing, because “Men have had every advantage of us in telling their own story … the pen has been in their hands”.